DGKSK8LIFE/News-Article-Templating-System/README.md

 # News-Article-Templating-System

-A full stack go revel webapplication that enables users to make short and simple news articles and provides a means of searching through every single submitted article; essentially a stripped-down, mono-functional CMS (Content Management System) with anonymous capabilities.
+A full stack go revel webapplication that enables users to create short and simple news articles and provides a means of searching through every single submitted article; essentially a stripped-down, mono-functional CMS (Content Management System) with anonymous capabilities.

 ## Dependent Technologies